A comment from Doctor Dancebelt:

 When I got back to the car, I opened the box to see what this magical device looked like.
 The label said it was a Les Steinhart.
 It was flesh colored, with a wide elastic waistband connecting to a flat fabric piece in front that narrowed and connected to the waistband again at the rear.
 The rear was not wide enough to span across my butt, so I figured out that it would fit between my butt cheeks.

 Back home, I hurried to my room to try my new dance belt on.
-(Now of course, I know that dance belts are designed to be worn “up”, but since there wasn’t anybody around to instruct me on the secrets of wearing one back then, I tucked my penis down between my legs, which forced my testicles up into my abdomen.
+(Now, I know that dance belts are designed to be worn pointing North, but since there wasn’t anybody around to instruct me on the secrets of wearing one back then, I tucked my penis down between my legs, which forced my testicles up into my abdomen.
 It didn’t feel very good, and I couldn’t imagine how dancers could wear one.)

-Looking at the mirror, I saw my bulge was flattened and contained a lot tighter than any jockstrap, but without the straps.
+Looking at the mirror, I saw my bulge was pretty much totally flattened and it looked a lot better than the jockstrap.
 Cool!
-I could wear the tights costume without embarrassing myself.
-Now my biggest worry would be whether I could stand to wear the dance belt for the entire length of the show.
+I could now wear the tights costume without embarrassing myself.
+My biggest worry would be whether I could stand to wear the dance belt for the entire length of the show.

 The performances were a success.
-I found I could wear the dance belt for the length of the show, although I was very happy to remove it afterwards.
+I found I could handle wearing the dance belt for the length of the show, although I was very happy to remove it afterwards.
 I also learned that wearing tights wasn’t so bad, inspiring me to take dance classes when I got to college.